Alejandro-Casanova/Refuge-Restrooms-Android/README.md

 ## TODO
 - [ ] Create "add bathroom" section
-- [ ] Add links in "about" screen to GitHub, original proyect page, pateron...
+- [ ] Add links in "about" screen to GitHub, original project page, pateron...
 - [x] Detailed info list window
     - [ ] Allow edit suggestions on restrooms like in web app
     - [ ] Allow users to rate and report bathrooms